-Calle Ocho, in Miami’s Little Havana happens to be the eastern end of the Tamiami Trail/US 41, which cuts through the Everglades to the Gulf of Mexico.
-So go west, young traveler, along US 41, a few dozen miles and several different worlds away from the city where the heat is on.
-This trip leads you onto the northern edges of the park, past long landscapes of flooded forest, gambling halls, swamp-buggy tours, roadside food shacks and other Old Florida accoutrements.
+Calle Ocho, in Miami’s Little Havana, happens to be the eastern end of the Tamiami Trail/Hwy 41, which cuts through the Everglades to the Gulf of Mexico.
+So go west, young traveler, along Hwy 41, a few dozen miles and several different worlds away from the city where the heat is on.
+This trip leads you into the northern edges of the park, past long landscapes of flooded forest, gambling halls, swamp-buggy tours, roadside food shacks and other Old Florida accoutrements.

 As you head west you’ll see fields and fields of pine forest and billboards advertising swamp tours.
 Airboat tours are an old-school way of seeing the Everglades (and there is something to be said for getting a tour from a raging Skynyrd fan with killer tatts and better camo), but there are other ways of exploring the park as well.